ANTIQUE TRUNK REFINISHING SERVICE

 Replacing Boards - Sometimes trunks need entire boards removed from the body of the trunk, or a slat replaced on the outside.
 The number of nails that need to be removed and replaced, and the amount of hardware that has to be removed/replaced will dictate the actual cost of board replacement.
 Range is from $25 on up (we have built entire new boxes for well composted old trunks, when we were able to save only the metal pieces).

 Having Keys Made - Once we have your trunk here we can usually find or make a key to work the lock.
 We include this at no extra charge.
 If you want more than one they're $25 each.

 Replacing Parts - We can find or make replacement parts for most any trunk, and the price varies according to the part itself.
 Ranges from $1 per piece on up to as much as $90 for a replacement lock to match an early 1800s trunk.
 We cannot find all parts - we'll let you know.

 Lining With Cedar - Lots of folks want their trunk lined in cedar, then they try to lift it and throw their back out for a week.
 Adds a lot of weight.
 Cedar boards aren't light weight or cheap, so we usually recommend just lining the bottom, or just the top, or a border around the lip of the trunk body.
+Better yet - get one of our lift-out cedar panels.
 All the aroma, very little weight gain.
-Cost for a cedar border is about $25 (depends on size of trunk), cedar bottom is about $40, cedar lining for entire trunk is about $150, depending on size of trunk and market price of cedar at the time.
+Cost for a cedar border is about $50 (depends on size of trunk), cedar bottom is about $100, cedar lining for entire trunk is about $250, depending on size of trunk and market price of cedar at the time.
 We get ours milled locally, and it smells great, just like a hamster cage.